Shubhamvis98/network-scanner/README.md

-# Port Scanner - An Nmap Front-End
+# Network Scanner - An Nmap Front-End